You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 Columbia University is a private, not-for-profit, Ivy League research university that is located in the heart of Manhattan, New York City, New York.
 It was established in 1754 and is the oldest colleges in the state.
 This school holds regional accreditation by the MSCHE.

 There are 20 schools associated with Columbia, including professional and graduate schools; together, the campus confers over 200 degrees at all levels of education, including terminal degrees for a select number of professions.
 The school also has global satellite campuses in the MENA region, Europe, Africa, and Asia.
-Dual Degrees with Dartmouth and other schools are also available through the School of Engineering and Applied Science.
+The top degree programs are in the following areas:

 College Choice Score: 98.51